tumagonx/nwjs_docs_old/MAS:-Signing-the-app.md

 ### Signing commands

 We assume that you have saved both files as `child.plist` and `parent.plist`.
+The -f allows you to replace the signature if one is already in place.

 You can now run the signing commands: